tubaplayerdis/Injector-lib/README.md

 ## `EjectDLL`

-Ejects a dll form a process.
+Ejects a dll from a process.

 ### Declaration